 An Environment Geared Toward Success: small classes - professors you know personally - a curriculum that includes practical engineering applications - consulting firms, government agencies, and graduate schools that recruit Carroll engineers.

-Carroll’s civil engineering program provides a combination of solid, technical preparation, a strong emphasis on written and oral communication skills, and a broad suite of humanities coursework.
+Carroll’s civil engineering program provides a combination of a sound technical preparation, a strong emphasis on written and oral communication skills, and a broad suite of humanities coursework.
 There are four areas of emphasis: structures, water resources, environmental engineering, and transportation systems.

-The environmental engineering option (within the civil engineering major) is designed to produce graduates who are well prepared for professional, technical and scientific, engineering work in environmental clean-up, restoration, protection, and preservation.
-In addition, this major will produce graduates who can develop and implement green, sustainable engineering solutions.
+The environmental engineering option (within the civil engineering major) is designed to produce graduates who are well prepared for professional, technical, scientific, engineering work in environmental clean-up, restoration, protection, and preservation.
+In addition, this major produces graduates who can develop and implement green, sustainable engineering solutions.

-Engineering Science is a broad-based engineering major designed to prepare students to enroll directly into graduate programs including engineering mechanics, structural engineering, mechanical engineering, aerospace engineering, or environmental engineering.
+The mechanics emphasis in engineering science provides a broad-based engineering major designed to prepare students to enroll directly into graduate programs in mechanical engineering, structural engineering, aerospace engineering, engineering mechanics, or environmental engineering.

 Dual Degree (3-2) Program